betovidal/my-reg-files/README.md

 * Add GVim and CMD to the shift + right click on background menu.
 * Remove Window's transparency and watermark.
+* Disable Cortana and all online search throught start menu.

 Installation